Types of Websites: Explore the World Wide Web!

 14. Music & Video Streaming

-• Music and video streaming websites are platforms dedicated to delivering audio or video content over the internet, allowing users to listen to music or watch videos on-demand.
+Music and video streaming websites are platforms dedicated to delivering audio or video content over the Internet.
+They allow users to listen to music or watch videos on demand.

 15. Live Streaming